 All the data this app needs to know about you lives only on your device, encrypted.
 Nothing about you is stored, logged, or accumulated anywhere else.

 The self others see when they look at you is a stranger to the one looking out.
 We all carry versions of ourselves we'll never meet, seen only by the people around us.
-One Line For Your Mind reflects that.
-Not just as a theme, but as fundamental structure.
+And yet, they each see only a glimpse.

 Or, you can return to the present.